Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 failure must not change RNG semantics; an RNG fallback must not make export unsafe.
 Each feature has its own gate and fallback.

-Accept-time cleanup must preserve Export state through `buildLCL` whenever `featureExport` is enabled.
-RNG-disabled does not mean extensions-disabled:
+Accept-time cleanup must preserve Export state through `onPreBuild` whenever `featureExport` is enabled so the signature witness pseudo can be injected.
-`ttEXPORT` still needs the round's export sidecar convergence state when it applies.
+After the ordered transaction set contains that witness, replay must not need the round's export sidecar convergence state.

 CSF consensus tests model the export sidecar gate directly.
 Testnet scenarios under `.testnet/scenarios/export/` cover live-node Export+CE behavior and